mailhexu/TB2J/docs/src/multibinit.rst

 The output of TB2J can be directly readed by several atomistic spin dynamics and Monte Carlo code.
 Here we show how to use MULTIBINIT, a second principles code which can do spin dynamics.
 It is a part of the ABINIT package since version 9.0.
+The

 Build a spin model and run spin dynamics in MULTIBINIT
 ------------------------------------------------------